ContextMapper/contextmapper.github.io/_docs/generators/generic-freemarker-generator.md

  * [Example Templates](#example-templates)

 ## Introduction
-With the generic generator based on [Freemarker](https://freemarker.apache.org/) templates Context Mapper users are allowed to generate arbitrary text files from CML Context Maps.
-By providing a corresponding [Freemarker](https://freemarker.apache.org/) template (_*.ftl_ file) one can generate for example Markdown, XML, or any other textual output formats.
+The generic generator is based on [Freemarker](https://freemarker.apache.org/) templates.
+It allows Context Mapper users to generate arbitrary text files from CML Context Maps.
+One can generate for example Markdown, JSON, XML, or any other textual output formats by providing a corresponding [Freemarker](https://freemarker.apache.org/) template (_*.ftl_ file).

 ### Simple Example
 This simple example illustrates how the generator works.
 The following Freemarker template outputs the names of all Bounded Contexts on the Context Map: